perladvent/perldotcom/content/article/_pub_2012_08_embrace-the-reluctant-perl-programmer.md

 with a search engine are out of date or even wrong?
 Where can you learn that any of a dozen good text editors or IDEs are available and are better than `notepad.exe`?
-Where can you learn how to install CPAN modules on ActivePerl (or that Strawberry Perl exists)âand more importantly, why?
+Where can you learn how to install CPAN modules on ActivePerl (or that Strawberry Perl exists)—and more importantly, why?

 Where can you go from "I need to process this report by the end of the